zrgm92/Toronto-Housing-Analysis/README.md

 The data includes all the regions in Ontario, and I have used a defined reduce the size of the dataset.

 Please note the map data is a cpu intensive command.

+Please don't forget to credit me if you use my work